blurrydev/iitm-notes/PDSA/Week 8.md

 	2. Split the points into two halves by a vertical line.
 	3. Recursively compute the closest pair in each half
 	4. Compare the shortest distance in each half to the shortest distance across the dividing line.

+#### Logic
+- If we have two points then we will directly return the distance.
+- If we have three points then we will directly return the minimum distance.
+- If we have more than three points we will divide the space into two halves and keep dividing it until we have 2 or three points in the space, for each space.
+	- For the spaces with 2 or 3 points can be solved using the base case.
+- From each space we will get a minimum distance.
+We will compare all of them and find the minimum of the minimum distance.
+- Now we will also try to find smaller distance across the borders dividing the spaces.
+This is done so we can find the smallest cross border distance and compare it with the within space distance to find the actual minimum distance.

+ ##### How to find the cross border minimum distance

 ```Python
 import math